 VI.
 One case found the jet injector caused an adverse condition in a veteran’s upper arm.

-Therefore the statement, “Although there have been no case reports of hepatitis C being transmitted by a jet gun injection” is an outright lie.
+Some VA staff purport, “Although there have been no case reports of hepatitis C being transmitted by a jet gun injection.”
+This is an outright lie.
 Numerous cases have cited this nexus.
 These cases were not granted out of sympathy.
 Oh contrar!
 Let’s look at the weighing of evidence.

-- 61 cases as “at least as likely or not” and “likely as not,” meaning there is at least a 50 percent likelihood.
-(Listing of these 61 Citations)
+- 68 cases as “at least as likely or not” and “likely as not,” meaning there is at least a 50 percent likelihood.
+(Listing of these 68 citations)